-Firstly, a question about you.
-Please ring the appropriate answer(s).
+Firstly, a ques stion about you.
+Please ring the appropriate answer er(s).

-- Are you a: permanent resident holiday home owner visitor other (please specify) - 1.
-Size of Houses.
-Considering the number of bedrooms in a house and realising that the village needs a spread of different sized houses to provide for a variety of needs, could you rank the following sizes in order with 1 being the size you think we need most of and 5 being the size of house we need least of;
+Are you a: re you a: permanent resident holiday home owner visitor other (please specify)

+that th of nee of Houses.
+Considering the number of bedrooms in the village needs a spread of different sized houses ds, could you rank the following sizes in order where we need most of and 5 being the size of house we to provide for a variety ith 1 being the size you

-• One bedroom flat/house
+One bedroom flat/house

-٠ Two bedroom flat/house
+Two bedroom flat/house

-• Three bedroom house
+Three bedroom house

-• Four bedroom house
+Four bedroom house

-• Five or more bedroom house
+Five or more bedroom house

+Comments:

+2. Height of houses.
+Again we realise the value of diversity among our buildings.
+Could you, as before, rank the following in order, ranking 1 as the height you think should be most prevalent and 4 as the least prevalent:

+One storey

+• Two storey

+Three storey (or two storey with rooms iOther (please specify) in roof)

+Comments:

+please ing about materials, and again being mindful of the rank in order of prevalence you would like to see tals for houses:

+Brick Flint and Chalk Wood Other (please specify)